Brown Sugar Candied Yams

 Instructions

-• Place the sweet potatoes chunks in a large pot and cover with a couple inches of cold water.
-Add the sald and bring to a boil.
-Boil for 7-10 minutes, or until you can just starting to get tender, but not fully cooked.
+• Place the sweet potato chunks in a large pot and cover with a couple of inches of cold water.
+Add the salt and bring to a boil.
+Boil for 7-10 minutes or until they start getting tender but not fully cooked.
 Drain and set aside.

 • Preheat oven to 400 degrees F.

-• Add sweet potatoes to a large lightly buttered casserole dish, add the sauce, toss gentle to combine.
+• Add sweet potatoes to a large, lightly buttered casserole dish, add the sauce, and toss gently to combine.

 • Bake until the sauce reduces to a syrup and the potatoes are tender, about 10-15 minutes.
 Serve hot.